WSULib/state-portal/README.md

 ## Deployment Instructions

 ## AUTOMATED DEPLOYMENT
 * Clone repo.
 Install ansible on client machine.
 Run ansible deployment script.
-See wiki for details on this process (Preferred deployment method).
+See [wiki](../../wiki) for details on this process.
+NB: This is the preferred deployment process.

 ## MANUAL DEPLOYMENT
 ### (OPTIONAL SECTION)